-This is a demanding invitation that asks us to live and work for the unity of Christians during this special time and to continue throughout the year and, indeed, throughout our lives.
-Our divisions are like a serious wound that needs to be healed, first of all by God's mercy and then by our commitment to know and respect one another and together be witnesses to the gospel.
-Jesus' words show us what we should do: first of all, we should "remain" in his love.
-Therefore, we should strengthen our personal relationship with him by entrusting our lives to him and believing in his mercy.
-Jesus, in fact, faithfully "remains" with us always.
+This is a demanding invitation that asks us to live and work for the unity of Christians, not only during this special time but also throughout the year; indeed, throughout our lives.
+Our divisions are like a serious wound that needs to be healed: first of all by God's mercy; then by our commitment to know and respect one another; lastly by being together as witnesses to the Gospel.

+Jesus' words show us what we should do: first and foremost, "remain" in his love.

+Therefore, we should strengthen our personal relationship with him by entrusting our lives to Jesus and believing in his mercy.
+He, in fact, faithfully "remains" with us always.

 At the same time, he invites us to be decisive in standing with him as we offer our lives as a gift to the Father.
-He suggests that we imitate him in gently meeting the needs of each person with whom we share a small or large part of our day.
-He asks us to do so with generosity and disinterest, in order to bear "much fruit".
+Jesus suggests that we imitate him in wholeheartedly meeting the needs of each person with whom we share a small or large part of our day.
+He asks us to do so with generosity and selflessness in order to bear "much fruit."

+&lt;sup>1 In the Northern Hemisphere this is held between 18-25 January; in the Southern Hemisphere another date is chosen near the feast of Pentecost.